Rostaen/Tales-of-the-Valiant-Unofficial/README.md

 This project is also available as generator that can be run with npm: https://www.npmjs.com/package/generator-foundry

-### Vue 3 TotV-UO
+### Vue 3 TOTVUO

 Alternatively, there's another build of this system that supports using Vue 3 components (ES module build target) for character sheet templates.

-Head over to the [Vue3TotV-UO System](https://gitlab.com/asacolips-projects/foundry-mods/vue3totvuo) repo if you're interested in using Vue!
+Head over to the [Vue3TOTVUO System](https://gitlab.com/asacolips-projects/foundry-mods/vue3totvuo) repo if you're interested in using Vue!

 ### Getting Help